hunter9000/wzrdfrm/README.md

 * click to use abilities that don't target plots

 * create fertilizers
-* define inventory of seeds, orbs, fertilizers
+--* define inventory of seeds, orbs, fertilizers
-* create ui to show inventory
+--* create ui to show inventory
 * drag and drop to plant seeds, add fertilizer, etc

 * add images for classes
 * add images for plants

-* define level xp tables for classes
+--* define level xp tables for classes
-* better ui to show the current class and level progress, on farm and change screen
+--* better ui to show the current class and level progress, on farm and change screen

 xp level:
-tier 1: 100 xp for max (farm hand) tier 2: 150 xp for max (
+tier 1: 100 xp for max (farm hand) tier 2: 150 xp for max (classes that require farm hand) tier 3: 200 xp for max (hybrid classes that depend on tier 2)